Linda Darnell: Personal life

-On April 18, 1943, at age 19, Darnell eloped with 42-year-old cameraman Peverell Marley in Las Vegas.
+On April 18, 1943 at age 19, Darnell eloped with 42-year-old cameraman Peverell Marley in Las Vegas.
 Darnell and Marley started seeing each other in 1940, and the press referred to him as her "devoted friend and escort."
 Most friends and relatives, including her parents, and 20th Century-Fox disapproved of the marriage, and Darnell was believed to look at Marley more as a father figure than as a romantic interest.
 Marley was a heavy drinker and introduced Darnell to alcohol in 1944, which eventually led to an addiction and weight problems.
 Neighbors and acquaintances recalled the drastic change she underwent during this period, becoming hardened and hot-tempered.
 In 1946, during production of Centennial Summer, she repeatedly met with Howard Hughes.
 Although she initially disavowed gossip regarding an affair, she fell in love with the womanizing millionaire and separated from Marley shortly after finishing My Darling Clementine.
 When Hughes announced that he had no desire to marry her, Darnell returned to her husband and cancelled divorce proceedings.
 Shortly after the reunion, her health worsened due to conditions in the production of Forever Amber (1947).

-Because Darnell and Marley were unable to have children, they adopted a daughter in 1948, Charlotte Mildred "Lola" Marley (born January 5, 1948), the actress's only child.
+Because Darnell and Marley were unable to have children, they adopted a daughter in 1948, the actress's only child.
 She also planned to adopt a boy within a few years, but nothing ever came of it.
-In mid 1948, she became romantically involved with Joseph L. Mankiewicz, the director of A Letter to Three Wives, and in July 1948 she filed for divorce.
+In mid-1948, she became romantically involved with Joseph L. Mankiewicz, the director of A Letter to Three Wives, and in July 1948, she filed for divorce.
 Mankiewicz, however, was unwilling to leave his wife for Darnell, and while the affair continued for six years, she returned to her husband.
 Though she called him the "great love of her life", Mankiewicz never acknowledged the affair; he only mentioned her to his biographer as a "marvelous girl with very terrifying personal problems".
 In 1949, Darnell went into psychotherapy for hostile emotions that she had been building since childhood.
 Darnell's romance with Mankiewicz influenced her personal life.
 When he left in late 1949 for on-location shooting of All About Eve (1950), Darnell fell into a depression and almost committed suicide.
 She continued to meet with him occasionally until production of The Barefoot Contessa (1954) started.